UNIVERSITY OF NIGERIA, NSUKKA

 Communication and Dissemination

-- Lecturers will be expected to supply the Committee with an electronic and 50 hard copies of their presentation at least 3 days to the lecture date.
+- Lecturers will be expected to supply the Committee with an electronic and where necessary hard copies of their presentation at least 3 days to the lecture date.

-- The lectures shall be turned into monographs by the Faculty not more than one month after presentation.
-However, lecturers who wish to, and are able, could assist in producing monographs of their lecture.
+- The lectures shall be turned into monographs by the Faculty before or after the presentation.
+This may be done with the support and collaboration of lecturers and institutions who are able to assist in the production of the materials.

-- Abstracts of the lectures will be available on the Faculty of Agriculture website.
+- Papers, photos and video recordings of the lectures may be available on the Faculty of Agriculture website.

 - There will be annual compilation of all lectures into a book of readings.